 - Set a budget.
 When you start investing, start with a smaller budget, for instance £1500-£2000.
 EasyJet currently trades around £1400 a share, so you can buy one share with your allotted budget.
 As you gain experience, you may decide to get more aggressive with the amount you invest.

 - Choose a broker.
-There are lots of online brokers out there, though a smaller number of them will charge only a few pounds per trade.
+There are lots of stock brokers out there that will let you buy EasyJet shares, though a smaller number of them will charge only a few pounds per trade.
 Find a broker that offers an easy-to-use platform, a strong reputation, and yes, low fees.

 - Evaluate the stock market.
 When the market goes up for a long time (‘bull market’), most stocks go up too.
 When the market takes a sharp downward turn (‘bear market’) most stocks go down too.
 Follow the broad market trend rather than trying to fight it.